Olubunmi Akinlade: Ministry Life

 His journey in ministry began in 1997 when Ven.
 S.B.
 Akinola the then vicar of St. Peter's Anglican church Faji Lagos informed his home bishop, Bishop Fagbemi of Osun Diocese, that he has discovered a member of his congregation whom he is confident has a call over his life.
 Baba Fagbemi sent him to the Immanuel College in Ibadan from 1997 to 2001 for the TMM Course where he obtained a Diploma in Theology.

 He was made a Deacon in Lagos in December 1999 by The Most Rev. Abiodun Adetiloye just before Baba Adetiloye retired that same month.
 He was posted to Church of the Resurrection, 1004 Estate as a curate and also served as the Youth chaplain.
 Sunday was a full day in that church.
 Despite being a Non-Stipendiary (NS) clergyman, he spent most of the evenings of the week and the whole of Wednesday at church.

 Seven months later in the year 2000, he was posted to Our Saviour’s Church, TBS, where he served for two years under the now-retired Bishop Odejide.
 He was in charge of the Businessmen’s Fellowship, the Hospital and Visitation Ministry, and the Prison Ministry at Our Saviour’s Church.

 In December 2002, he was posted to the VGC to pioneer a Church which began on January 1, 2003.
 Due to the prevailing circumstances (no place of worship, no money, and no congregation), his living room became the worship center, with he and his wife as congregants.
 As time went by, he began evensong and mid-week communion services.

 After three months, the evensong was converted to morning worship at a location outside the estate.
 The parish continues to grow and enjoy favour from God.
 A few years later, the church acquired a land within VGC but opposite VGC gate on which a multi-purpose complex was erected.

 The Anglican Church VGC now called Anglican Church of the Peninsula (ANCOPEN) was made an Archdeaconry seat eight years later, while he was transferred to Church of Resurrection 1004 as Curate.

 He served in this capacity from 2012 to November 2015, when he was elected Bishop of Ife.
-At this moment, he resigned from circular work by handing over control of his firm to his partner.
+At this moment, he resigned from secular work by handing over control of his firm to his partner.

 In January 2016, he was consecrated Bishop of Ife at Ughelli and enthroned in March 2016.

 Rt.
 Rev. Olubunmi A. Akinlade’s major focus has been on rural evangelism since out of the 150 churches in the diocese over a hundred are in rural areas.
 He is focused on strengthening existing churches.
 With help from friends outside the diocese, over 17 dilapidated churches have been rebuilt.
 Boreholes are also drilled in various communities that were in dire need of them.
 The Diocesan Camp has also been given a major facelift with new hostels constructed to provide additional accommodation.

 Since inception as the Diocesan Bishop of Ife, Rt.
 Rev. Olubunmi Akinlade has delivered several sermons and seminars.